LeonUse/Seminar2/Readme.md

 # Easy-Learn Installationsanweisung

-/ cd easy-learn
+# How to run

+1. Clone the repository into an local repository (git clone https://github.com/LeonUse/Seminar2.git or download the folder.
+2. cd $folder_name i.e. Seminar2
-/ npm install --force
+3. npm install
-/ npm run dev
+4. npm run dev